Teardrop Breast Implants: What to Consider?

 • Available in different shapes and sizes to fit individual needs

-For women looking for a natural-looking breast augmentation with a lower-risk profile, gummy bear implants may be a good option.
+For women looking for a lower-risk profile, gummy bear implants may be a good option.
 The highly cohesive gel reduces the risk of leakage and rippling, while the various shapes available can provide a more customised fit and appearance.
-One con is that the material used feels firmer and less natural.
+One con is that the material used feels firmer and less like the natural breast.

 Minimise Risks and Complications

-When it comes to surgery, safety should always be your highest priority, that’s why the right surgeon is crucial.
+When it comes to surgery, safety should always be your highest priority, that’s why selecting the right surgeon is crucial.
 You need to ensure that your surgeon is qualified and highly experienced.
-You should feel comfortable that they understand your goals and can them.
+You should feel comfortable that they understand your surgery goals.

 During your consultation, you will discuss your medical history and current medications with Dr Doyle.
-He can address any of your questions or concerns and present the best options to achieve your goals.
+He can then address any of your questions or concerns and present his recommended options for your surgery.

 Dr Mark Doyle, Specialist Plastic Surgeon